charlestolley/python-snmp/docs/source/datatypes.rst

    it is not possible to send an OID with less than two sub-identifiers.
 This class can be instantiated with zero or one sub-identifiers, but, when encoded, will be treated as if there were implicit zeros at the end.

-   Lastly, every instance of this class is treated as a value type, meaning that its contents are immutable.
-Methods such as :meth:`extend`, which modify the the value, always return a new object, and leave the original unchanged.

    .. method:: parse(oid)
       :classmethod: